GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/6_Predictions.md

 ### Make functions to predict the distribution and plot

+I’ve added a line to change all distances that are over 100000 to be exactly 100000, but this is still allowing the penguins to travel further from the colony.

 ``` r
 single_island_prediction <- function(colony_name) {
   location <- colonies %>% subset(., str_detect(Colony, colony_name))